AswinBalajiTR/spring-2026-group6/readme.md

-# Energy Price Forecasting using Macro Indicators and News Data
+# Forecasting of Energy Prices Using Economic Indicators and GDELT Derived News Signals

 Time series analysis and forecasting of Energy prices (CNG & Crude Oil) with help of macro economic variables and global News data.